Earliest Naming Of "Ordinary" Dead on Memorials

 Also all were killed in one confined space and, all but one small boy, could be named.***

 It should also be said that the memorial stone is more than that.
-It is effectively a gravestone as all the bodies were buried in a mass grave
+It is effectively a gravestone for the majority of the bodies which were buried in a mass grave.

 In military operations at about this time the whereabouts and names of the dead were often unknown.
 In the American Civil War (1861-65), for example, record keeping was haphazard and grave locations were often lost.
 The U.S. Army exhumed from Southern graves the remains of 300,000 Union soldiers and re-interred them in national cemeteries but 54% were classified as “Unknown”.
 In looking at the American War of Independence, sometime earlier, as another example, not only were the dead not named but the number of those who lost their lives was so incredibly vague and amounted to guesswork.